-- (3) The amount in this column represents Playboy's matching contributions to the named executive officer's 401(k) plan account and work from home stipend.
-In addition, the amount in this column for Ben Kohn's 2021 compensation includes \$0.18 million of imputed compensation related to personal security services provided to Mr. Kohn (representing the incremental cost to us for the personal security services provided to him) and \$0.22 million of imputed compensation related to his use of our corporate aircraft.
-Mr. Kohn was permitted reasonable personal use of our corporate aircraft in 2021 pursuant to a time-sharing agreement between Mr. Kohn and us.
-Such agreement allows him to reimburse us for the incremental cost of his personal use of our corporate aircraft consistent with Federal Aviation Administration regulations.
-For purposes of valuing such incremental cost, we calculate incremental cost using a method that takes into account all variable costs, such as fuel, crew travel expenses, landing and parking fees and plane repositioning costs, less, in the case of Mr. Kohn, any reimbursement received by us pursuant to the time-sharing agreement.
-Since we use our aircraft primarily for business travel, we do not include as part of incremental cost the fixed costs that do not change based on usage, such as pilot costs, the purchase or leasing costs of our aircraft and the cost of maintenance.
-The incremental cost, if any, of travel by Mr. Kohn's guests when accompanying him is included.
-Mr. Kohn is responsible for the payment of any tax on any income imputed to him as a result of personal use of corporate aircraft and we do not provide him with income tax gross-up payments. - (4) Mr. Israel served as our Chief Financial Officer & Chief Operating Officer through February 28, 2021.
-Commencing March 1, 2021, Mr. Israel assumed the role of President, Sexual Wellness Operations, and Lance Barton assumed the role of Chief Financial Officer.
-As of March 1, 2021, we did not have a Chief Operating Officer position.
-As of August 2, 2021, Mr. Israel transitioned from the role of President, Sexual Wellness Operations to serving as an advisor to our Chief Executive Officer.
+- (5) The amount in this column includes matching contributions to the named executive officer's 401(k) plan account and work from home stipend.
+In addition: - the amount in this column for Mr. Kohn's 2022 and 2021 compensation includes \$0.15 million and \$0.18 million, respectively, of imputed compensation related to personal security services provided to Mr. Kohn (representing the incremental cost to us for the personal security services provided to him), and \$0.92 million and \$0.22 million for 2022 and 2021, respectively, representing the unreimbursed incremental cost of Mr. Kohn's personal use of our corporate aircraft, as described in this paragraph.
+It includes imputed compensation related to his use of our corporate aircraft, which represents an imputed portion of the Company's fixed costs associated with the aircraft, such as pilot costs, the purchase or leasing costs of the aircraft and the cost of maintenance of the aircraft, which costs are incurred by the Company irrespective of any personal use of the aircraft.
+Mr. Kohn was permitted reasonable personal use of our corporate aircraft in 2022 and 2021 pursuant to a time-sharing agreement between Mr. Kohn and us.
+Such agreement allowed him to reimburse us for the incremental cost of his personal use of our corporate aircraft consistent with Federal Aviation Administration regulations.
+For purposes of valuing such incremental cost, we calculated incremental cost using a method that takes into account all variable costs, such as fuel, crew travel expenses, landing and parking fees and plane repositioning costs, less, in the case of Mr. Kohn, any reimbursement received by us pursuant to the time-sharing agreement.
+Since we used our aircraft primarily for business travel, we could not include as part of incremental cost that is permitted to be reimbursed by Mr. Kohn the fixed costs that do not change based on usage, such as pilot costs, the purchase or leasing costs of our aircraft and the cost of maintenance.
+The incremental cost, if any, of travel by Mr. Kohn's guests when accompanying him is included in such amount.
+Mr. Kohn is responsible for the payment of any tax on any income imputed to him as a result of personal use of corporate aircraft and we do not provide him with income tax gross-up payments.
+We sold the aircraft in September 2022, thereby terminating the time-sharing arrangement with respect to the aircraft; and - the amount in this column for Ms. Kechter's 2022 compensation includes \$0.08 million as a relocation bonus upon her hiring in January 2022. - (6) Mr. Barton ceased serving as the Company's Chief Financial Officer as of March 22, 2023. - (7) Ms. Kechter's employment with the Company commenced as of January 10, 2022.

-2021 Grants of Plan-Based Awards Table
+2022 Grants of Plan-Based Awards Table

-The following table presents, for each of the named executive officers, information concerning each grant of an equity award made during the year ended December 31, 2021.
-This information supplements the information about these awards set forth in the 2021 Summary Compensation Table.
+The following table presents, for each of the named executive officers, information concerning each grant of an equity award made during the year ended December 31, 2022.
+This information supplements the information about these awards set forth in the 2022 Summary Compensation Table.